Instagram has extended the maximum length of videos that are uploaded for greater reach and engagement.

 Yes and no.

 There is no doubt that our attention spans are getting shorter.
-A report by Accenture last year showed that 87% of consumers use a second screen device - mobile, tablet or laptop - while watching television.
+A report by Accenture in 2016 showed that 87% of consumers use a second screen device - mobile, tablet or laptop - while watching television.

 The average attention span at the turn of the Millennium was 12 seconds.

 The average attention span in 2015 was 8.25 seconds.

 ...to put that in context, the average attention span of a goldfish, that infamously inattentive creature, is 9 seconds.

 “The scary part is that the attention span of a goldfish was 9 seconds, almost 13% more than us humans.
 That’s why it’s getting tougher by the day to get people to turn the page.
 Maybe we writers ought to try writing for goldfish instead!”

 Here are some interesting stats for you if you have a web presence and have content you are keen to convey:

 - On a webpage with 111 words or fewer, a visitor will read, on average, 54 of those words

 - Whereas, on a webpage with 500+ words, a visitor will read only 140 of those words